Closed

 - Early career ocean professionals

-- Scholars with a science background
+- Scholars with at least a bachelor’s degree in science

 Who is not eligible